Tinubu Shares Oando’s Growth Strategies - THISDAYLIVE

 Peter Uzhoho

-The recently concluded Nigeria Oil & Gas Conference, 2019 themed ‘Driving Nigeria’s Oil & Gas Industry Towards Sustained Economic Development and Growth’, can only be described as nothing short of insightful, challenging and eye-opening.
+The recently concluded Nigeria Oil & Gas Conference, 2019 themed ‘Driving Nigeria’s Oil & Gas Industry Towards Sustained Economic Development and Growth’, has been described as insightful and eye-opening.

-In a presentation at the event, Oando Plc’s Group Chief Executive, Wale Tinubu’s thought leadership speech where he spoke about Oando’s evolution from a downstream company, to an integrated energy solutions provider.
+In a presentation at the event, Oando Plc’s Group Chief Executive, Wale Tinubu, about Oando’s evolution from a downstream company, to an integrated energy solutions provider.

 Tinubu’s speech was titled: “The Evolution of Oando: Survival and Growth Strategies.”